svkampen/mangela_c64_demo/README.md

 A special compiler keyword that converts the text hello world into a format that the Commodore 64 understands.
 Notice that it’s padded with spaces to appear in the center of the screen.

-## What happends when I run build.bat?
+## What happens when I run build.bat?
 The build script does a lot of magic behind the scenes to make your journey into the wonderful world of assembly code as smooth sailing as possible.
 The steps taken to transform your source code into a runnable program is basically:

 1. Setup a bunch of variables.